Using the Desktop App

 Recent Changes, showing the latest activities.

 A left-click on your systray icon opens the Desktop App to the account settings window.

-At the top of the window are tabs for each configured sync account, and three others for Activity, General and Network settings.
-On your account tabs you have the following features:
+At the top of the window are tabs for each configured synchronization account and two more for Activity and Settings.
+Selecting one account, you have the following features available: